Publications

 How Resale Price Maintenance and Loss Leading affect Upstream Cartel Stability: Anatomy of a Coffee Cartel, joint with Emanuel Holler

-Best Empirical Paper Award 2022 in the International Journal of Industrial Organization (IJIO)
+Best Empirical Paper Award 2022 in the International Journal of Industrial Organization (IJIO).

 In many recent cases (e.g., coffee, sweets, pet food, beer, beauty and personal hygiene, baby food, and baby cosmetics), we observe that producers collude on wholesale prices AND include retailers into the cartel by also raising prices retail prices (i.e., resale price maintenance).
 This is puzzling at first: Why would producer cartels want to raise final consumer prices?
 This is counterintuitive because the producer cartel collects profits from collusive wholesale prices times demand.
 But demand is decreasing in final retail prices, which likely reduces profits.
 In our study, we provide empirical evidence (testing predictions of Hunold & Muthers, 2021) that the producer cartel needs to involve retailers into the cartel (by raising retail prices and share part of the profits) because the retailer would refuse collusive wholesale prices without participating through resale price maintenance.